 Learning Guide 8 – 12 Months

-As your little one becomes mobile, they begin to explore everything!
-The items in this box are intended to support them as they develop their concentration, independence, confidence, curiosity and problem-solving skills.
-Below are a few ways you can support them in their endeavors.
+As your little one becomes mobile, they will naturally begin to explore everything!
+As they do this we have a great opportunity to support them in a way that helps them grow their concentration, independence, confidence, curiosity and problem-solving skills.

-Of course, if they are asking for help, do give it!
-But give your support without intruding on their process.
-Be in the practice of giving the minimum amount of “help” necessary.
+If they need some input, it can help to let your child know that you see they are working on a skill and that can be hard sometimes.
+Let them know that if they need help, they can ask for it.
+When they do ask for help, try to give it without intruding on their process.
+You can do this by giving the minimum amount of “help” necessary.
 Perhaps help them grasp the ball in a slightly different way, or reposition the board closer to them, rather than doing the whole thing for them.
 By doing less, you actually help them the most.

 So what do you do instead of helping your baby as they explore?
-Slow down and just watch them as they grow in their ability to move around.
+Slow down and just watch them as they work.
 See what they are attracted to doing, and how they do it.
-Your presence and positive attention nourish your baby.
+Your presence and positive attention nourish your little one.
 Your regular interaction through “conversation” and play helps them connect to you and learn everything from language to empathy.
 Every moment that you can give your undivided attention to your child is golden.